Skip to main content

 Insights

-But, what’s next for the £1.3 trillion industry?
+But what’s next for the £1.3 trillion industry?

-Trend #1: Personalisation over data privacy
+Trend 1: personalisation over data privacy

 • Mood and hormone cycle trackers, such as Moody Month

-• Breastfeeding tools, Elvie
+• Breastfeeding tool Elvie

-• Virtual fertility clinic, Apricity
+• Virtual fertility clinic Apricity

-• Ovulation and Fertility trackers, Glow
+• Ovulation and fertility tracker Glow

-• Mindset apps, Clementine
+• Mindset app Clementine

 • A product and community app, educating users on environmental impact of tampon and pad usage, The Period Company

-These new wellness businesses are fast creating a huge sub-sector of the tech industry.
-At the centre of this is the personalised and tailored product and services that we’re seeing in the wider industry.
-This sub-sector is particularly progressive, going beyond traditional in-app experiences, and proactively encouraging conversations between people of similar experiences, actively eradicating stigma and taboo topics.
-They are directly servicing women and non-binary people’s traditionally neglected needs — and with the Global FemTech Market expected to reach $10.1 billion by 2028 — they are increasingly grabbing the attention of investors.
+This sub-sector is particularly progressive, going beyond traditional in-app experiences, and proactively encouraging conversations between people of similar experiences, helping to eradicate stigma and taboo topics.
+They are directly serving women and non-binary people’s traditionally neglected needs.
+The global FemTech market is expected to reach $10.1 billion by 2028, so they're increasingly grabbing the attention of investors.

-Trend #2: Wellness and make it alternative
+Trend 2: wellness and make it alternative

 So what have we noticed?